fluentassertions/fluentassertions/docs/about.md

 ## What do you need to compile the solution?

-* Visual Studio 2013 Update 2 or later
+* Visual Studio 2017 or Jetbrains Rider and Build Tools 2017
-* Windows 8.1
+* Windows 10
-* The Windows Phone 8 SDK
+* .NET Core SDK 2.0 (Preview 2>)